deepakbhagatiitr/pdf_summary/Readme.md

 ## API Examples(Postman)

-Paste the below api route and go to the body form-data

-in key type files choose the file option and in value choose the file from the your PC then press send
+#####  Paste the below api route and go to the body form-data in key type files choose the file option and in value choose the file from the your PC then press send
 ```
 (post)https://pdf-summary-b18b.onrender.com/upload-batch
 ```

-paste the below api route hit the get request
+##### Paste the below api route hit the get request
 ```
 (get)https://pdf-summary-b18b.onrender.com//batch/:batch_id/status
 ```

-paste the below api route hit the get request
+#####  Paste the below api route hit the get request
 ```
 (get)https://pdf-summary-b18b.onrender.com//batch/:batch_id/summary
 ```